Jefferson Fisher

 Want to book Jeffrey Pfeffer as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Based on decades of research and his book Leadership B.S., this keynote challenges the myths that dominate the leadership industry and explains why massive investment in leadership development has delivered such weak results.
-The talk confronts what actually undermines trust, engagement, and leadership effectiveness inside organizations, and replaces simplistic slogans with evidence-based practices.
-It offers leaders a clearer, more realistic view of what leadership really requires and how organizations can finally build leaders and development systems that work.
+Based on decades of research and his book Leadership BS, this keynote takes aim at the myths that dominate the leadership industry and asks why enormous spending on leadership development has produced such weak results.
+Pfeffer confronts what truly undermines trust, engagement, and effectiveness inside organizations, and replaces feel-good slogans with evidence-based practice.
+The result is a clearer, more realistic picture of what leadership actually requires, and how organizations can finally build development programs that work.

-In this session, Pfeffer demystifies the concept of power—how to acquire it, use it, and grow it—to achieve organizational This keynote exposes the hidden cost of how work is designed and managed today.
-Drawing on extensive research, it shows how everyday management practices contribute directly to stress, chronic illness, rising healthcare costs, and declining performance.
-The session reframes employee well-being as a core business issue rather than a wellness initiative, and outlines what organizations can do to improve human sustainability while also strengthening productivity, retention, and long-term results..
-He shares practical tactics for influencing decisions, navigating organizational politics, and implementing change, reframing power as an essential skill for driving meaningful impact.
+This keynote exposes the hidden costs of how work is designed and managed today.
+Drawing on extensive research, Pfeffer shows how common management practices contribute directly to stress, chronic illness, rising healthcare costs, and declining performance.
+He reframes employee well-being not as a wellness perk but as a core business issue, and outlines what organizations can do to make work more humane while strengthening productivity, retention, and long-term results.

-Organizations are rich in data, insights, and best practices, yet execution consistently falls short.
-Based on the best-selling book The Knowing-Doing Gap, this keynote explains why smart companies fail to act on what they already know.
-It identifies the cultural, structural, and behavioral barriers that keep organizations stuck in analysis and talk, and presents practical ways to build a culture focused on action, accountability, and disciplined execution.
+Organizations are full of data, insights, and best practices, yet execution consistently falls short.
+Based on the bestselling book The Knowing-Doing Gap, this keynote explains why smart companies so often fail to act on what they already know.
+Pfeffer identifies the cultural, structural, and behavioral barriers that trap organizations in endless analysis and talk, and offers practical ways to build a culture of action, accountability, and disciplined execution.

-This keynote makes a clear, evidence-backed case that people management is one of the strongest drivers of sustained competitive advantage.
-Drawing on global research across industries and decades of study, it shows why success rarely comes from being first, biggest, or most technologically advanced.
-Instead, it highlights the management systems, leadership behaviors, and cultural choices that consistently link people practices to higher profitability, productivity, and retention, and explains how leaders can build organizations where ordinary people deliver extraordinary results.
+This keynote makes an evidence-backed case that how a company manages its people is one of the strongest drivers of lasting competitive advantage.
+Drawing on global research across industries, Pfeffer shows that sustained success rarely comes from being first, biggest, or most technologically advanced.
+Instead, he highlights the management systems, leadership behaviors, and cultural choices that consistently link people practices to higher profitability, productivity, and retention, and shows how leaders can build organizations where ordinary people deliver extraordinary results.

-Many management decisions are driven by habit, ideology, or imitation rather than facts.
-This keynote introduces evidence-based management as a competitive advantage hiding in plain sight.
-Based on the book Hard Facts, Dangerous Half-Truths, and Total Nonsense, it shows how leaders can challenge assumptions, use real evidence, and avoid costly management myths.
-The session equips decision-makers with a more disciplined way to evaluate what actually works, leading to better choices that are harder for competitors to replicate.
+Too many management decisions are driven by habit, ideology, or imitation rather than facts.
+This keynote presents evidence-based management as a competitive advantage hiding in plain sight.
+Based on the book Hard Facts, Dangerous Half-Truths, and Total Nonsense, Pfeffer shows leaders how to challenge assumptions, weigh real evidence, and avoid the costly management myths that everyone repeats.
+Decision-makers leave with a more disciplined way to judge what actually works, and an approach that is hard for competitors to copy.

 | Basic Data Protection Information | |